heavensbee001/buildspace-build-a-web3-app/README.md

-# Basic Sample Hardhat Project
+# Build a Web3 App with Solidity + Ethereum Smart ContractsBasic Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project is the smart contract for the course "Build a Web3 App with Solidity + Ethereum Smart Contracts" by Buildspace.

+Frontend application is programmed in react using replit.
+You can have a look [here](https://waveportal-starter-project.eloigil1.repl.co/).

 Try running some of the following tasks: